Michael H. Gelb

-Professor Michael H. Gleb (born 1957) is an American biochemist and chemist specializing in enzymes and particularly those of medical significance.
+Professor Michael H. Gelb (born 1957) is an American biochemist and chemist specializing in enzymes and particularly those of medical significance.
 He is the Boris and Barbara L. Weinstein Endowed Chair in Chemistry at the University of Washington in Seattle.
 He also teaches Honors Organic Chemistry, Chemical Biology and Enzymology.

 Education

 Gelb studied chemistry and biochemistry at the University of California, Davis before taking a Ph.D. under Stephen G. Sligar at Yale University on aspects of the catalytic mechanism of cytochrome P450.
 Granted an American Cancer Society postdoctoral fellowship, he then investigated mechanism-based inactivators of serine proteases and developed fluorinated ketones as tight-binding inhibitors of several classes of proteases, working with Robert H. Abeles at Brandeis University.